nhsengland/datascience/docs/about.md

-# About the Data Science Team in NHS England TEST
+# About the Data Science Team in NHS England

 ![Data science team photo, all stood on some stairs outdoors.](images/DS_team_photo_smaller.jpeg){ width="450" align=right}